 Special Tax Situations Involving Investment Property

 If you have a second home or vacation property that you sometimes rent out, account for it as a rental property for the period of time you are leasing it.
-That means you may be able to write off things like advertising, rental commissions, part of the insurance, prorated repairs, etc.
+That means you may be able to write off things like advertising, rental commissions, part of the insurance, prorated repairs, and so on.

-That will help offset the income generated by the rents and might mean a fairly hefty tax deduction at the end of the year.
 Keep in mind that as of 2018, the maximum interest deduction limit on vacation homes and primary residences is $750,000.
 A vacation property is generally considered a rental property if it’s rented for more than 14 days a year.
-This is another area that can be tricky when calculating deductions, so it’s best to consult with your tax expert to receive the most rental property tax benefits.
+This is another area that can be tricky when calculating deductions, so it’s best to consult with your tax expert to receive the most tax benefits of rental property.

 Historic Tax Credits

-If your property is a qualified historic property you might be entitled to take a historic tax credit.
-Historic tax credits are available at the federal level, and many states such as Ohio and Massachusetts also have programs.
+If your property is a qualified historic property, you might be entitled to take a historic tax credit.
+Historic tax credits are available at the federal level, and many states like Ohio and Massachusetts also have programs.
 These may apply to both the building’s renovation and/or the operation of it as a rental.